 You can also contribute directly to the project by:

-- Finding bugs and reporting them on the Juggling Lab bug tracking page.
+- Finding bugs and reporting them on the bug tracking page.

-- Thinking of interesting ideas for the Juggling Lab feature requests page.
+- Thinking of interesting ideas for the feature requests page.

 - Creating new patterns for Juggling Lab, and emailing them to one of the project admins.

 - Localizing into new languages.
-Juggling Lab is currently localized into Spanish, French, and Portuguese.
+Juggling Lab is currently localized into Spanish, French, Portuguese, and Hebrew.
 Email one of the project admins if you can help us translate into more languages.

 - Brian Campbell – Juggling Lab bookmarklet